 Paleontologist or a Marine Biologist

-If Jan Had to Do it All Over Again and Couldn't Work at a Zoo, He Would Be a:
+If Trish Had to Do it All Over Again and Couldn't Work at a Zoo, She Would Be a:

 As bird and Family Farm curator at the Milwaukee County Zoo (MCZ), Alex oversees and manages health monitoring, husbandry, exhibits/buildings, animal breeding/acquisition, animal staff, budgets and training/enrichment programs for over 80 species of birds and all Family Farm animals.
 As a member of MCZ's Safety Committee and Guest Service Committee, Alex works to enhance all employee and guest experiences.